antonia-white/anlief-ecological-consultancy/README.md

 <a name="media"></a>
 ### Media

-- The photo used on the home page are from the open source site [Upslpash](https://unsplash.com/)
+- The photo used on the Home page are from the open source site [Upslpash](https://unsplash.com/)
-- The images used for the 'Meet The Team' page were taken from...
+- The images used for the Meet The Team page were taken from...

 ***